 You may have heard that Bible verse all of your life, but have you ever read it in its full context along with the verses that immediately follow it?
 Read the next five verses (John 3:17-21): “For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
 He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God.
 And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil.
 For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved.
 But he that doeth truth cometh to the light, that his deeds may be made manifest, that they are wrought in God.”

 Do you see what this scripture is telling us?
 Although John 3:16 is a comforting verse in itself, the message doesn’t end there.
-It leads into a warning of condemnation to those who refuse to repent of their ungodly ways and it warns of the consequences of unbelief.
-On the other hand, it also teaches that we gain access to everlasting life when we DO believe in Him and allow our sins to be exposed to the Light (or, made manifest to Him) so that He can perform His work and forgive them.
+It leads into a warning of condemnation to those who refuse to repent of their ungodly ways.
+It warns of the eternal consequences of unbelief.
+On the other hand, it also teaches that we gain access to everlasting life (in heaven) when we DO receive the Truth and when we DO allow our sins to be exposed to the Light.
 This Light is Jesus.
 “I am the Light of the world: he that followeth me shall not walk in darkness, but shall have the Light of life” (John 8:12).

 So, why do we need this “Light of the world”?
 Why Jesus?
 The following will explain humanity’s broken relationship to God and, according to His own Word, what we need to do to make it right with Him.

 Our sins have separated us from a righteous and holy God,

 Romans 3:23 – For all have sinned and come short of the glory of God.